SunilVarma24/Multi-Agent-Legal-Assistant/README.md

 User Query: "What are the steps to file a lawsuit in India?"

-- Query Agent retrieves the related sections from the documents.
+1. Query Agent retrieves the related sections from the documents.

-- Summarization Agent converts the legal content into:
+2. Summarization Agent converts the legal content into:

 - Step 1: Prepare necessary documents.

 - Step 2: File a petition in court.

 - Step 3: Serve notice to the opposing party.

 - Step 4: Attend court hearings.

+3. Final Response
+Filing a lawsuit in India involves preparing legal documents, submitting a petition in court, serving a notice to the opposing party, and attending hearings.
+Would you like more details on any step?

 ## Installation